The specification states that you need to be able to explain, identify and evaluate each of the following methods of measuring the brain;

 Another issue is that there are many extraneous factors that can affect the results/conclusions of post-mortem examinations.
 For example, people die at different stages of their life and for a variety of different reasons.
 Furthermore, any medication a person may have been taking, their age, and the length of time between death and post-mortem examination, are all confounding factors that make the conclusions of such research questionable.

 Invasive?
 While post-mortem examinations are ‘invasive’, this is not an issue because the patient is dead.
-However, there are ethical issues in relation to informed consent and whether or not a patient provides consent before his/her death.
+However, there are ethical issues in relation to informed consent and whether or not a patient provided consent before his/her death.
 Furthermore, many post-mortem examinations are carried out on patients with severe psychological deficits (e.g. patient HM who suffered from severe amnesia) who would be unable to provide fully informed consent, and yet a post-mortem examination has been conducted on his brain.
 This raises severe ethical questions surrounding the nature of such investigations.

-Alternative Methods
+Alternative methods

-Another comparison that can be made to the 4 methods above is a PET Scan.
+Another comparison that can be made to the 4 methods above is a PET scan.
 This isn’t names on the specification so you CANNOT be asked specifically about this, however it might be worth knowing a little bit about it so you can use to explain any evaluative points you might make about the other methods above.
-Below is a link to a video explaining PET Scans.
+Below is a link to a video explaining PET scans.